AnalogFeelings/AnalogFeelings/README.md

 ### Hi there!
-Im AestheticalZ, AKA Aesthetical.
+Im AestheticalZ, but you can call me Nora.

 - 🔭 I’m currently working on:
-jesus christ can i please stop making projects i wont finish
+I can't stop making new projects, please help.

 - 🌱 I’m currently learning:
-Deeper C#, Japanese (jesus christ it is HARD).
+Nothing.

 - 👯 I’m looking to collaborate on:
 Nothing since popular repositories now use soydev languages like TS or Rust.